Tabletop RPG advice for little dragons

 At the end of a hectic week, smashing foes as a strong Barbarian or altering the world around you as a magical Wizard can be just the release we need.
 Whether you’re depressed or just dealing with a lot of stress, we all know the therapeutic value of role-playing.

 While role-playing games like D&D have only been around since the 70s, mental health professionals have understood the value of improvisational roleplaying for much longer.
-TTRPGs like Dungeons & Dragons closely mirror established forms of therapy and mental health treatment that have been in use for decades.
+TTRPGs like Dungeons & Dragons closely mirror established forms of therapy and mental health treatment that have been used for decades.

 Play Therapy has been used in treating children since antiquity, and was recognized in the mental health field when Sigmund Freud wrote a book about it in 1909.
 It harnesses a child’s natural need to explore to meet and respond to developmental and mental health needs.
 Though Play Therapy is commonly used for both children and young adults, adults can also benefit from structured play, with benefits including improved social skills, self-confidence, assertiveness, and impulse control.

-Psychodrama Therapy, which was developed in the 1920s with its first organization formed in 1942, is a form of supervised group therapy for adults in which a person dramatizes a personal problem or conflict, enabling them to reflect on and explore alternative ways of dealing with them.
+Psychodrama Therapy, developed in the 1920s with its first organization formed in 1942, is a form of supervised group therapy for adults in which a person dramatizes a personal problem or conflict, enabling them to reflect on and explore alternative ways of dealing with it.
 It offers relief from mental health problems, helps with managing grief, and aids in general well-being.

 Drama Therapy is a more general application of theater techniques to facilitate personal growth and promote mental health.
 Psychodrama Therapy is a form of Drama Therapy, but other forms get back to the roots of improvised and spontaneous theater, using creativity and dramatic action to explore more general emotional issues.
 In addition to exploring specific situations, it can also be used to explore more general scenarios to delve into personal truths and explore and transcend unhealthy personal patterns of behavior and interaction.